 FormSite lets you create forms and surveys from templates.
 Just select a template and customize it to your need by dragging and dropping the fields.
 You can also start from scratch to build a form and insert customized fields.
 The option to integrate payments in your forms makes it even more useful.

 3. AppNitro – pForm

-pForm is a WYSIWYG form designer that allows you to create simple forms by inserting different fields and functions to your form with a single-click.
+pForm is a WYSIWYG form designer that allows you to create simple forms by inserting different fields and functions into your form with a single click.
 You can simply drag a field to rearrange your form and change the properties of any field by choosing from a drop-down.
 Hovering over the ? sign by any field explains the purpose of the field and suggestions on how to use it.

 FormSpring lets you create web forms without writing any code.
 The real focus of Spring is to make the process really easy and simple.
 FormSpring has additional features for calculating form fields and using conditional logic to decide the appropriate fields to present to the user.

 You can use Kontractr to obtain a simple contact form that can be easily embedded on a website.
 In addition to the regular HTML code, Kontactr also provides you with an AJAX-based widget code that you can embed on your website or blog.
 Even though you cannot customize these forms, they do come with the CAPTCHA option to secure the forms.